 Apollo 17 astronauts discovered an area of orange soil on the rim of Shorty crater, in the Valley of Taurus-Littrow.
 A trench was dug to obtain samples of this material.
 Subsequent study of the orange soil indicates that it was formed during volcanic eruptions 3.7 billion years ago.

 Most lunar glassy materials were created by the shock of meteoroid impacts.
-However, the green glass particles shown here probably had a different origin.
-The uniformity of their size and composition suggests that they were formed in lava fountain eruptions.
+However, the uniformity of green glass particles' size and composition suggests that they were formed in lava fountain eruptions.

-Orange glass spheres, like the green glass spheres, originated in lava fountains.
+Orange glass spheres originated in lava fountains on the moon.
 The glass in the spheres shown here has begun to crystallize into dark, needlelike crystals.